veichtj/dex/CONTRIBUTING.md

 git merge master
 ```

-### To update remote master branch:
+### To update the remote master branch:

 > you have to be able to push to `master` branch to complete this operation

-If you prepared your local repository following the steps above, `git pull` command on `master` branch will fetch changes from original repository to your local repository.
+If you prepared your local repository following the steps above, `git pull` command on `master` branch will fetch changes from the original repository to your local repository.
 To push it to remote repository simply type `git push origin master`.